 Those who are returning from any other part of China will be subject to health screenings.
 If they exhibit symptoms, they will be referred for further evaluation.
 Those who do not show symptoms will be requiring self-quarantine at home and report to their local health authorities.

 Officials also announced that with limited staff available at the U.S. embassy and consulates in China.
 Therefore, suspending visa services are temporarily.
 You should also be aware that staff have periodically closed these offices several times in the last few weeks.
 All of this means that securing visas while in China is likely to move very slowly, if at all.

 Foreign nationals on travel or other visas that are set to expire may be able to apply for assistance from the USCIS under what is known as special circumstances.
 Designed to help visa holders during natural catastrophes and extreme situations.
 Special circumstances allow USCIS to consider extensions or status changes for visas on a case by case basis.

 Given the current uncertainty and the sheer number of people who may have to claim special circumstances.
 Contacting the USCIS well in advance of your visa expiration date is advisable.

 These visa and immigration challenges are unlikely to abate until the spread of the virus slows.
 Or at least until officials have more of a handle on how to contain it.

-If you have questions regarding how the coronavirus and the new regulations concerning it may affect your status, please give us a call for a free consultation.
+If you have questions regarding how the coronavirus and the new regulations concerning it may affect your status, please give us a call for a free case evaluation.